-Stacy’s previous experience includes chronic disease prevention and community-based program implementation including refugees.
-She is interested in how local communities develop through a holistic systems perspective.
 Stacy joined the Joint Learning Initiative on Faith & Local Communities in 2016 supporting learning hubs and adding capacity to implement the JLI’s evidence strategy.
 Currently, she manages programs, grants and communications.
-She has her Masters in Public Health from Johns Hopkins School of Public Health.
-At Johns Hopkins, she focused on social and behavior change and policy and worked on a childhood obesity project in Baltimore to increase access to healthy food.
+She is interested in how local communities develop through a holistic systems perspective.
+She has her Masters in Public Health from Johns Hopkins School of Public Health focused on social and behavior change and policy.
+Her prior experience was in community health education and chronic disease prevention.

 Project and Finance Assistant